Salma-El-Alaoui/BFFSocialNetwork/README.md

 -----
 Mandatory options are indicated with a star.
 ```
+java -jar BFFSocialNetwork-1.0-SNAPSHOT-jar-with-dependencies.jar

+[command] [command options]

+Commands:
+    get      get person from to the table and display its fields
+      Usage: get [options]
+        Options:
+        * --firstName, -fn
+             name of the person, row key

+    check      check consistency between row key and others column for a person
+      Usage: check [options]
+        Options:
+        * --firstName, -fn
+             name of the person, row key

-adds a new person to the table or updates an existing one
+    put      adds a new person to the table or updates an existing one
       Usage: put [options]
         Options:
         * --firstName, -fn
              name of the person, row key
         * --friends:bff, -bff
              best friend of the person, to be inserted in column family friends
           --friends:others, -others
-       other friend(s) of the person (separated by a space), to be inserted in
+             other friend(s) of the person (separated by a space), to be
-       column family friends
+             inserted in column family friends
           --info:age, -age
              age of the person, to be inserted in column family info
           --info:email, -email
              email of the person, to be inserted in column family info

-get person from to the table and display its fields
-Usage: get [options]
-  Options:
-  * --firstName, -fn
-       name of the person, row key

-check consistency between row key and others column for a person
-Usage: check [options]
-  Options:
-  * --firstName, -fn
-       name of the person, row key

-see usage of a command
+    help      see usage of a command
       Usage: help [options]
         Options:
           --command, -cmd
              command for which you want to see the usage

-exit
+    exit      exit
       Usage: exit [options]
 ```

 Description